brossdev/dev-portfolio-site/content/posts/2020-10-05—Connect-your-Ipad-Pro-to-a-Digital-Ocean-Droplet-With-Blink.md

 Note - digital ocean has a great write up and adding new users to the VPS in their tutorial pages which is really useful for debugging issues.

 And that's it, you can now successfully shh into to your Digital Ocean Droplet with your IPad Pro!
-This is a 3 part series, part 2 will focus on how to configure your VPS for initialising and managing your JavaScript packages.